Surrogate in Texas: Learn the Process from Start to Finish

 As a Texas reproductive lawyer, I’ve been honored to help many couples (both heterosexual and same-sex couples) and individuals realize their dreams of parenthood.
 I have also served as legal counsel for individuals who have chosen to play a role in a surrogate pregnancy by way of sperm, egg or embryo donation.

 Surrogacy isn’t something you should enter into without careful consideration of the financial, emotional, and legal issues involved.
 Fortunately, the state of Texas offers an abundance of resources to support prospective parents on their surrogacy journey, as well as legal protections for both parents and donors.
-In this article, I’ll answer some frequently asked questions about surrogacy and provide insight on how does surrogacy work in Texas.
+In this article, we’ll answer some frequently asked questions about surrogacy in Texas and provide insight on how does surrogacy work in Texas.

 The Sisemore Law Firm offers complimentary consultations for couples and individuals who have questions about the legal aspects of surrogacy and egg, embryo and sperm donation.
 You can schedule your consultation here.